Miren Gorrotxategi: Biography

+Political career

 Gorrotxategi was elected to the Senate in the 2015 Spanish general election, receiving 8.11% of the vote and taking the last of four seats for the Biscay constituency.
 In the April 2019 Spanish general election, she was elected to the Congress of Deputies by the same constituency, where she was running as number two on Podemos's list behind Roberto Uriarte.
 She was one of seven Podemos deputies to lose their seats in the November 2019 election.

+Candidate for President of the Government (2020)

-In February 2020, Gorrotxategi was elected as Podemos's candidate for Lehendakari (regional president) in the 2020 Basque regional election, defeating the official candidate Rosa Martínez.
+In February 2020, Gorrotxategi was elected as Podemos Euskadi's candidate for President of the Government (Lehendakari) in the 2020 Basque regional election, leading the electoral alliance Elkarrekin Podemos (Podemos Euskadi, United Left, Greens Equo and Green Aliance).
+She defeated the official candidate Rosa Martínez.
 Her selection caused the party's entire board in the region to resign, and for Greens Equo to leave the Elkarrekin Podemos coalition and run alone.

-In the election in July, her party fell from eleven seats to six; she was also the least recognisable of the candidates with 43% of respondents in a pre-election poll not knowing who she was.
+In the 2020 Basque regional election, she was elected deputy of the Basque Parliament.
+She served as the leader and spokesperson of the Podemos-United Left-Greens Equo-Green Alliance Parliamentary Group in the parliament.

+Candidate for President of the Government (2024)

+Gorrotxategi again ran as lead candidate for Elkarrekin Podemos (Podemos Euskadi and Green Aliance) in the 2024 Basque regional election.
+Her party suffered a wipeout, losing all six of its seats.
+She apologised and considered it the wrong move to divide the vote on the left, where newcomers Sumar received only one seat.
+She then left politics and returned to academia.

+Personal life

 As of 2020, Gorrotxategi lived in Durango and was married and had two children.
+She is the sister of the tenor Andeka Gorrotxategi.
+She declares herself a feminist, environmentalist and Basque speaker.
+She is passionate about the political philosophy of the French Revolution.